Grants and fiscal Sponsorships

 • The application requires submitting up to two recordings of original, new work, a short statement about each recording, a statement about how awarded funds will be used, and a resume showing education and musical experience.
 Written scores are not accepted.

 • Participants involved in the production of submitted material, such as musicians, vocalists, engineers and so on, do not have to be female.

 • Deadline: Monday, April 30, 2018 8:00 PM PST

 The grant application is through Google Forms: http://bit.ly/AAF2018Grants

 CLICK HERE for full details on applying for Listen UP!
 Music by Women.

 2017 Artist Grants

-Allied Arts Foundation is proud to announce the winners of our 2017 Emerging Arts Grant Awards.
+Last year (2017) Allied Arts Foundation made grants to 2D emerging artists living in Western Washington.
+Here are the winners of our 2017 Emerging Arts Grant Awards.
 (Click on any name to visit their website):

 $5,000 – Clare Johnson, Seattle